yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 Instead of calling `students[0]` or `students[7]`, we called `students[random]`.
 Since we know that `random` is a variable that stores an Integer, the Integer it stores is substituted in for the variable name `random`, and then the array looks for the element in that index.

 <div class="try-it">
-  <h2>Turn & Talk</h2>
+  <h2>🐣 Discuss</h2>
-  <p>Considering this section on selecting random elements from an array, answer the following questions with your partner:</p>
+  <p>Considering this section on selecting random elements from an array, answer the following questions with your breakout group:</p>
   <ul>
     <li>What does <code class="try-it-code">Int.random()</code> do?</li>
     <li>Why do we have to pass an argument, or put information inside the parenthesis for <code class="try-it-code">Int.random()</code>?</li>